pierm21/sthocastic-optimization-lib/include/SASPSO/README.md

 <p align="center">
   <img src="https://github.com/AMSC22-23/stochastic-optimization-lib/assets/48312863/b73fe949-ba11-4862-b6a3-9ecc5dc7d9f1" height="500">
 </p>
 We note a suboptimal behaviour expecially for smaller swarms and for higher number of threads (bottom-right area) as expected.
 The synchronization overhead is not negligible and have a stronger impact when execution time is quite low.
 For bigger problems, i.e. 1K and 2K particles, the solver shows an almost optimal behaviour up to 4 threads, then it experience a small deterioration, and finally from 8 to 16 threads it starts again to show almost optimal strong scalability.
+Overall, for computations that lasts for less than 5 seconds it is possible to observe only small improvements from multithreading.
+This data has been collected running the tests in the MOX cluster, on up to 16 physical cores.

 ### [<< Back to parent README](../../README.md)